rangoo94/universal-lexer/README.md

 Code itself is written in ES6 and should work in Node.js 6+ environment.
 If you would like to use it in browser or older development, there is also transpiled and bundled (UMD) version included.
-You can use `universal-lexer/browser` in you requires or `UniversalLexer` in global environment (in browser):
+You can use `universal-lexer/browser` in your requires or `UniversalLexer` in global environment (in browser):

 ```js
 // Load library